Eetion/phfibre/README.md

 # Experiments reported in the paper

 Each experiment reported in the paper has a corresponding source file in the current repository, under `srce/bin/`.
-Specifically,
+For example,

 - the interval subdivided into several 0- and 1-simplies (`I_m.rs`)
 - the torus (`SimplicialTorus.rs`)